 Our services are available to students, recent graduates and alumni, working professionals, and employers.
-You may make an appointment for individualized services or visit our offices located on the lower level of the McMahan Student Center (SUB).
+You may make an appointment for individualized services or visit our offices located on the upper level of the McMahan Student Center (SUB).

 How Can We Help You?

 Schedule an appointment to talk with our career development professional to help answer your question(s) about career-related topics.

 Explore career options, find jobs and internships, and connect with employers.
 Use your Milligan credentials to access your student account.